 How frequently does the ARM adjust, and when is the adjustment made?
 After the initial fixed period, most ARMs adjust every year on the anniversary of the mortgage.
 The new rate is actually set about 45 days before the anniversary, based on the specified index.
 But some adjust as frequently as every month.
 If that's too much volatility for you, go with a fixed-rate mortgage.

 What's the interest rate environment like?
 When rates are relatively high, ARMs make sense because their lower initial rates allow borrowers to still reap the benefits of homeownership.
-Rates could fall even further, meaning borrowers will have a decent chance of getting lower payments even if they don't refinance.
-When rates are relatively low, however, fixed-rate mortgages make more sense.
-After all, 7 percent is a great rate to borrow money at for 30 years.
+Rates could fall even further, meaning borrowers will have a decent chance of getting lower payments without the hassle of refinancing.
+When rates are relatively low, however, fixed-rate mortgages are affordable and bring the security of knowing your payment will never rise.

 Could you still afford your monthly payment if interest rates rise significantly?
-On a $150,000, one-year adjustable-rate mortgage with 2/6 caps, your 5.75 percent ARM could end up at 11.75 percent, with the monthly payment shooting up as well.
+On a $150,000, one-year adjustable-rate mortgage with 2/6 caps, your 5.75% ARM could end up at 11.7%, with the monthly payment shooting up as well.